Broker Check

 1. You must have Medicare Part A and Part B

 2. A Medigap policy is different from a Medicare Advantage Plan.
-Those Plans are ways to get Medicare benefits, while a Medigap policy only supplements your Original Medicare Benefits.
+Medicare Advantage Plans are ways to get Medicare benefits, while a Medigap policy only supplements your Original Medicare Benefits.

 3. You pay the private insurance company a monthly premium for your Medigap policy.
 You pay this monthly premium in addition to the monthly Part B premium that you pay Medicare.